 Facing greater scrutiny after safety and highly publicised customer service complaints in China, Tesla is boosting its engagement with mainland regulators and beefing up its government relations team, industry sources told Reuters previously.

-China is the electric car maker’s second-biggest market after the United States and accounts for about 30% of its sales.
-Tesla makes electric Model 3 sedans and Model Y sport-utility vehicles in a Shanghai plant.
+China, the world’s biggest car market, is the electric car maker’s second-biggest market, accounting for about 30% of its sales.
+Tesla now makes electric Model 3 sedans and Model Y sport-utility vehicles in a Shanghai plant.